Garden waste service frequently asked questions

 Can I continue to use compostable bags?

-If you subscribe to the scheme, excess garden waste can be placed in compostable bags which are available to purchase from the council and collected with your bin.
-These can be bought from Mercury House, Richmond or one of the council’s community offices at a cost of £2.50 for 10 bags.
+If you subscribe to the scheme, excess garden waste can be placed in compostable bags which are available to purchase from the council and will be collected with your bin.
+These can be bought from Mercury House, Richmond or one of the council’s Community Offices at a cost of £6.00 for 20 bags.
 Only bags provided by the council will be collected as they conform to the specification required by our contractor.

 What happens if I am unable to store a garden waste bin?

 You can still subscribe to the service and you will receive bags with an equivalent capacity to a bin.
 You will also be issued with a licence which should be displayed where possible in a location near your green bags.
-Additional bags for any excess garden waste can be bought from Mercury House, Richmond or one of the council’s community offices at a cost of £2.50 for 10 bags.
+Additional bags for any excess garden waste can be bought from Mercury House, Richmond or one of the council’s Community Offices at a cost of £6.00 for 20 bags.

 What if my licence is lost, stolen or damaged?